 2011 was characterized by a very dry winter and start to the spring, barely 6” of rain during the first five months of the year.
 High temperatures in April, May and June caused the vines to grow very quickly, resulting in early May flowering.
 A cooler July gave the vines a chance to rest a little before an extremely hot August.

-The grapes were harvested two weeks earlier than usual and were of excellent quality with superb tannins.
-The Merlot grapes were rich and dense, but the low rainfall during the summer reduced yields.
+At harvest, the Merlot grapes were rich and dense, but the low rainfall during the summer reduced yields.
 The Cabernet grapes were small with thick skins, but good quality.
-Harvests took place from September 6th - 21st for Merlot, and finished with the Cabernet Franc.
+Harvests took place from September 6th - 21st for Merlot, and finished with the Cabernet Franc, all two weeks earlier than ususal.
 Alcoholic fermentation took place in concrete temperature controlled vats for 10 days.
 Maceration lasted 26 to 30 days, depending on the plots.
 Malolactic fermentation was carried out in 100% new barrels.

-The wine was aged for 18 months in new barrels from the Domaines Barons de Rothschild (Lafite) cooperage.
+The wine was aged for 18 months in new barrels crafted at the Domaines Barons de Rothschild (Lafite) cooperage.

 Dense, intense color with hints of violet.
 Powerful, lingering, expressive, very ripe, concentrated nose with notes of Morello cherries and black currants.
 The attack is powerful and concentrated with very ripe, dense tannins.
 The palate is mature, rich and smooth with a silky finish that is highlighted by the very high quality tannins.

 Warning: Invalid argument supplied for foreach() in /nfs/c12/h07/mnt/217854/domains/pasternakwine.com/html/pasternak/wp-content/themes/pasternak/includes/custom_functions.php on line 124